NREL-Sienna/SiennaPRASInterface.jl/docs/src/explanations/default_outage_values.md

 # Default values used for outage statistics

-When a system does not contain any `GeometricDistributionForcedOutage` supplemental attributes attached to any computers, then the outage rates default to a set of defaults defined in the [Default Outage Rates CSV](https://github.com/NREL-Sienna/SiennaPRASInterface.jl/blob/main/src/util/descriptors/outage-rates-ERCOT-modified.csv) based off of rates in ERCOT.
+When a system does not contain any `GeometricDistributionForcedOutage` supplemental attributes attached to any components, then the outage rates default to a set of defaults defined in the [Default Outage Rates CSV](https://github.com/NREL-Sienna/SiennaPRASInterface.jl/blob/main/src/util/descriptors/outage-rates-ERCOT-modified.csv) based off of rates in ERCOT.

 For any remaining components not captured by the CSV defaults, such as lines,